cardano-foundation/CIPs/CIP-0118/README-nested.md

 Moreover, different usecases may have different constraints on how "valid" they expect the underspecified transactions to be.
-Some may require that incoming transactions are valid in every way except possibly un-balanced.
+Some may require that incoming transactions are valid "enough" to collect collateral from as singular transactions.
-Others may be willing to provide collateral for any (correctly constructed) transactions with correct `ExUnits`.
-Yet others may be willing to take on the risk of computing the `ExUnits` for the incoming transactions, and specifying them in the top-level tx they construct.
+Some services may be willing to look at the requirements imposed by `requiredBatchObservers`, while others may not be.

 #### Babel Service